-Documentation verifying proof of eligible dependents status must be provided to the Third Party Benefits Administrator within 30 days of enrollment in order for the dependent(s) to be covered under the plan(s).
-To review a list of acceptable documents please consult the USG Employee Benefits website www.usg.edu/hr/benefits or contact the Third Party Benefits Administrator https://leplb0910.portal.hewitt.com/web/oneusg/ or call 1-844-587-4236
+Documentation verifying proof of eligible dependents status must be provided to the Third-Party Benefits Administrator within 30 days of enrollment in order for the dependent(s) to be covered under the plan(s).
+To review a list of acceptable documents please consult the USG Employee Benefits website www.usg.edu/hr/benefits or contact the Third-Party Benefits Administrator by calling 1-844-587-4236.